lonycell/grafana.v7/docs/sources/panels/transformations.md

 In the **Calculations** field, enter one or more calculation types.
 Click to see a list of calculation choices.
 For information about available calculations, refer to the [Calculation list]({{< relref "calculations-list.md" >}}).

-Once you select at least one calculation, Grafana reduces the results down to one value using the calculation you select.
+Once you select at least one calculation, ThingSPIN reduces the results down to one value using the calculation you select.
 If you select more than one calculation, then more than one value is displayed.

 Here's an example of a table with time series data.
 Before I apply the transformation, you can see all the data organized by time.